 Note: An Application in a Proceeding requires the manual allocation of a court date which will be processed within 3 working days.
 You can log into the portal to check the allocated date at any time.
 You can also select the envelope button (see above) to be notified by email of any activity on your file.

-There is no court fee associated with filing an Application in a proceeding seeking an order for substituted service or to dispense with service.
+There is no court filing fee associated with filing an Application in a proceeding seeking an order for substituted service or to dispense with service.

-How do I eFile the service documents?
+eFile the service documents

 - Scan the completed form and save the document on your computer where you will be able to find it easily.
+Make sure they are clear and legible.

 - Select the file number from the Available Files tab.